UmarFarukA/alx-frontend-javascript/README.md

-This project is all about learning front-end.
+This project is all about learning Front-end development